 Like the HPC single grid solver, the HPC Quadtree solver can run on either GPU or CPU hardware.
-For the initial TUFLOW 2020-01 release build only a single GPU device or CPU core can be used for a simulation, however, parallelisation or the HPC Quadtree solver across multiple GPU devices and CPU cores is scheduled for development during 2020/2021 and will be released once completed and tested.
+For the initial TUFLOW 2020-01 release build only a single GPU device or CPU core can be used for a simulation, however, parallelisation or the HPC Quadtree solver across multiple GPU devices and CPU cores is now completed and will form part of the 2022 release.